TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 In our case, we want to display a list of products, so we should implement a `listAction`.

 The class name of the controller must end with ``Controller``.
-Because our controller controls the display of the inventory we call it :php:`\MyVendor\StoreInventory\Controller\StoreInventoryController`.
+Because our controller controls the display of the inventory we call it :php:`\T3docs\StoreInventory\Controller\StoreInventoryController`.

 In our simple example, the controller looks like this: